ham-radio-software/ratflectors/README.md

 Known Public Ratflectors for D-Rats use

-This is a YAML file that is planned to be used to assist in managing maintaining Internet Ratflector lists for D-Rats.
+This is a YAML file that is planned to be used to assist in configuring the Internet Ratflector lists for D-Rats.

 This file is maintained in [YAML](https://yaml.org/spec/) format